archimed-shaman/eskimi_test/README.md

 ### Conclusion

 Hadoop/Spark is more useful in case of various one-off researches which deals with heterogeneous data with no demand to execution time/latency.
-ClickHouse is good for real-time analytics instruments with defined set of reports (something like Google Analytics).
+ClickHouse is good for real-time analytics instruments with defined set of reports, especially dealing with small data subsets (something like Google Analytics - there are a lot of analytics data, but reports are based on 'site' key).
 The usual CH data flow includes preliminary data processing, e.g. with the help of Spark - it may help to parse, filter and uniformize data. \
 \
 [ClickHouse Documentation](https://clickhouse.tech/docs/en/)